kurniawanedwin95/open-order/README.md

 Uses Python 2.7, Django 1.11.7

-Don't forget to apt-get install "libmysqlclient-dev" and pip install "mysql-python" if running migration asks for "did you install MySQLdb or whatever"
+Don't forget to apt-get install "libmysqlclient-dev" and pip install "mysql-python" and "sqlparse" if running migration asks for "did you install MySQLdb or whatever"

 ----------------------------------------------------------------------------------------
 if this error appears "ERROR 2002 (HY000): Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (2)"